yiangmeng/aws-react-native-amplify-workshop/amplify/README.md

 ```
 You will be prompted to open up the URL which will link you to an IAM console for the creation of the user.

-Proceed to create an IAM user with AdministratorAccess Permission attached.
+Proceed to create an IAM user with **AdministratorAccess** Permission attached.

-At the creation success page, you will see the Access Key ID and Secret Access Key.
+At the creation success page, you will see the **Access Key ID** and **Secret Access Key**.
 Copy them into the prompt and continue.

 ![AccessKeys](images/keys.png)